jMetal/jMetal/README.rst

 * [10/1/2020] Added the problems described in: Ryoji Tanabe and Hisao Ishibuchi: An Easy-to-use Real-world Multi-objective Optimization Problem Suite.
 Applied Soft Computing, V.89, April 2020. `DOI <https://doi.org/10.1016/j.asoc.2020.106078>`_.

-* [9/14/2020] New ``jmetal-auto`` sub-module.
+* [9/14/2020] New ``jmetal-parallel`` sub-module.
 It contains asynchronous versions of a genetic algorithm and NSGA-II, and a synchronous evaluator based on Apache Spark.

 * [7/23/2020] The former ``jmetal-auto`` sub-project and the stuff related to using a component-based evolutionary template have been moved to a new sub-project called ``jmetal-experimental``, which is intended to explore new features that can be consolidated in the project in the future.